Kuwait Ground [OKKK_GND]

 During LVPs, intersection departures are not authorised for all runways.

-Departures are permitted under LVP conditions only where the RVR is not less than 150 meters.
+Departures are permitted during LVP conditions only where the RVR is not less than 150 meters.

 2.3.2 Low Visibility Procedures - Arrivals